 Accounting Full Year - 1 Credit

 Course# 0603 Grades 10 - 12

 This course may be used as a third math credit.

 Prerequisite: None

 Accounting is not just for those who want to be accountants!
 Hav business?
 If so, you need to know how to manage and record you investing in a corporation (stocks and bonds)?
 If so, you need to information as well as how to analyze this information!
 (College juniors and seniors).
-In addition, computer software used in the and Excel). r finances.
+In addition, computer software used in the a and Excel). r finances.
 Have you ever thought about know how a business reports its financial Accounting is also available for college credit for

 College Accounting (College Credit Available) Full Year - 1 Credit Course# 0613 Grades 11 - 12 This course may be used as a third math credit.
 Prerequisite: None This course provides college-level introduction to accounting, any business field at the college level.
-In addition, computer so introduced (QuickBooks and Excel). • • • • Students (Grades 11-12 only) will have the option of ta Farmingdale State University and the Suffolk Coun Business of Music Half Year - 1/2 Credit Course# 0632 Grades 10 - 12 Prerequisite: None other careers to consider within the music industry.
+In addition, computer sc introduced (QuickBooks and Excel). ftware use in the accounting field will be Students (Grades 11-12 only) will have the option of ta Farmingdale State University and the Suffolk Cour 5 5 5 Business of Music Half Year - 1/2 Credit Course# 0632 Grades 10 - 12 Prerequisite: None Interested in the business side of the music industry?
+When yo other careers to consider within the music industry.
 Want to k How does the music industry target various market segments past, present, and future of the music industry as well as issue copyrights, touring, and publishing.
 Case studies, analysis of cu integrated throughout the course. and music genres?
-This course will explore the s such as illegal downloading, censorship, Business Ownership & Management (College Credit Full Year - 1 Credit Available) Grades 10 - 12 Couse# 0610 Prerequisite: None Start your own business!
+This course will explore the such as illegal downloading, censorship, Business Ownership & Management (College Credit Full Year - 1 Credit Available) Grades 10 - 12 Couse# 0610 Prerequisite: None Start your own business!
 Create a small business of your choic Opening Day.
 This course is designed to provide students with business.
 Listen to local business owners share their success s skills in etiquette and how to apply them in various business s a background in starting and managing a small tories in class.
 Students will be taught the latest Students (Grades 11-12 only) will have the option of ta Farmingdale State University and the Suffolk Cour College Business Law (College Credit Available) Full Year - 1 Credit Course# 0608 Grades 11 - 12 Prerequisite: None Do you like winning arguments?
-Do you know your rights as a this course, we take law and emphasize how it isn't just impor Students (Grades 11-12 only) will have the option of ta Farmingdale State University and the Suffolk Cour 5 S S College Business Math (College Credit Available) Course# 0639 Full Year - 1 Credit Grades 11 - 12 Prerequisite: None The fundamentals of applied mathematics in the field of accou include banking, insurance, investments, time, value of money, arithmetic as a managerial tool and Microsoft Excel is stressed credit, and U.S. vs. foreign currency.
-The use of Students (Grades 11-12 only) will have the option of ta Farmingdale State University and the Suffolk Coun king this course for 3 college credits through
+Do you know your rights as a this course, we take law and emphasize how it isn't just impor • Students (Grades 11-12 only) will have the option of ta Farmingdale State University and the Suffolk Cour College Business Math (College Credit Available) Course# 0639 Full Year - 1 Credit Grades 11 - 12 Prerequisite: None The fundamentals of applied mathematics in the field of accou include banking, insurance, investments, time, value of money, arithmetic as a managerial tool and Microsoft Excel is stressed credit, and U.S. vs. foreign currency.
+The use of Students (Grades 11-12 only) will have the option of ta Farmingdale State University and the Suffolk Cour • • •